derHeinz/raspberrypi-python/README.md

 # Python Scripts

-Python scripts I use in conjunction with home automation system on Raspberry pi
+Python scripts I use in conjunction with home automation system on Raspberry pi.

+Scripts are written for Python2, some are updated to Python3.

 Scripts for following UseCases are present:
 ===